lcaballero/MiniPack/README.md

 ## TODO

+* Update Post-Build Event to a .bat script that can test for environment variables before attempting to find and run .ps1 file, since clones of projects might not have the MiniPack setup.
+On those systems the project should still compile, and not complain during the post-build step.
 * Add support for error logging to a file.
 * Add support for content directory and such.
 * Add some support links to this README.
+* Extract the version from the nuspec file in order to increment the version on each build (if desired).
+* Write a script to verify the conventions of each new project, to better troubleshoot issues.
+* Add reporting to the process, which may include adding a new Environment variable to log information, much like logging errors.
 * ...
 I'm sure there are other things missing.